 What is encrypted messaging?

-One issue with iMessage, though, is the option to backup your iMessages to iCloud.
+iMessage is only available on Apple devices, meaning any message you send via iMessage to a non-Apple device will not be encrypted.
+One major security loophole is the option to backup your iMessages to iCloud.
 On the cloud, messages are encrypted by keys controlled by Apple, meaning that if your iCloud were ever hacked or subpoenaed, those messages could be revealed.

 Founded by privacy and security advocates in San Francisco in 2012, Wickr was one of the first messaging apps to adopt end-to-end encryption.
 Messages are encrypted by default, and the company undergoes regular security audits.
 As of 2017, Wickr is also open-source.